ramki-pvrs/electricalelectronics/README.md

 ### Java Thread Program Concepts using Runnable interface
 - your myClass implements Runnable interface
    -- Runnable interface has run method which is implemented in myClass; (start() the run)
+   -- java.lang.Runnable is an interface that is to be implemented by a class whose instances are intended to be executed by a thread
    -- create myClassObj1
 - create Thread class object thread1; Thread class provided by core
    -- pass myClassObj1 to therad1 object as constructor parameter
    -- thread1.start() executes myClasObj1 run method internally
 - typically it is create tasks, create threads add tasks to threads and load them up separately to some executors
    -- executors manage the execution of the threads, sync, shared data handling, thread pool and all
+- **Runnable**: represents the code to be executed
+- **Executor**: and its subclasses represent execution strategies.
+Consumes Runnable (task); sophisticated tools and Thread Pools, Future

 # SOLID PRINCIPLES - basic coding style